Counterexample exhibiting ⨆ n, ⨅ 𝒮, EC c 𝒮 n < ⨅ 𝒮, ⨆ n, EC c 𝒮 n #

 In the second case we consider first a scheduler and then a depth.
 That means that we can pick a

-, where the action the scheduler picked in s⋆
+depth, say i+1, where the action the scheduler picked in s⋆ was i.
+In this case we will

-always be able to pick a depth that reaches a state with ⊤
+always be able to pick a depth that reaches a state with ⊤ cost.
+Thus the expected cost for

-order will be ⊤
+the ⨅⨆ order will be ⊤.

-This leads to iSup_iInf_EC_lt_iInf_iSup_EC
+This leads to iSup_iInf_EC_lt_iInf_iSup_EC.

-Additionally we can show the same for MDP.lfp_Φ
+Additionally we can show the same for MDP.lfp_Φ giving us iSup_iInf_EC_lt_lfp_Φ.

 - choice {α : ℕ} : Step State.init α 1 (State.node 0 α)